tscanlin/developers.optimizely.com/src/content/ios/reference/index.md

 ```

 ### Experiment Data Object
-Optimizely's Experiment Object will provide information about what part of the experiment lifecycle a user is part of.
+Optimizely's Experiment Object will provide information about what part of the experiment life cycle a user is part of.
 There are two main objects: `allExperiments` and `visitedExperiments`.  `allExperiments` contains all running, paused, and draft experiments in your Optimizely project.  `visitedExperiments` contains all experiments in your Optimizely project that a user has actually visited.

 Each experiment is represented as an `OptimizelyExperimentData` object.
 For more info on the properties contained there, see the class reference for [OptimizelyExperimentData](/ios/help/html/Classes/OptimizelyExperimentData.html).